 This is the second in the ongoing biscotti series.
 The original recipe comes from Biscotti, by Lou Seibert Pappas.

 I love granola.
 I always have some on hand, and I'll pour it over yogurt for a mid-morning snack or even a lunch or light dinner.
-I've spent a lot of time experimenting with granola, including trying to make an ultra low-fat version that used only honey as a binder.
-So any opportunity to use granola in baked foods sounds good to me.
+I've spent a lot of time experimenting with recipes, including trying to make an ultra low-fat version that used only honey as a binder.
+So any opportunity to use it in baked foods sounds good to me, especially these granola biscotti.
 The author included a recipe for homemade granola in case you want to make your own, or you can try any number of granola recipes listed in the resources below.
 For this batch I used Trader Joe's Pecan Praline Granola, which I adore.

 This is a butter biscotti, which means it has a different texture from traditional biscotti.
 The butter makes the cookies more crumbly than biscotti made without butter, so you can actually eat these without dunking them if you want to.
 With all the butter and sugar, we really cannot pretend that these are healthy, but we can enjoy them anyway and cut calories and fat somewhere else.